cjungmann/schemafw/userguide/SchemaFWAuthorizations.md

   -- Use SchemaFW-provided hashing function to confirm credentials -- before saving application-specific data:
   IF ssys_confirm_salted_hash(rec_hash, rec_salt, pword) THEN
-     -- Save session information to table for persistence:
+     -- Save session information to table for persistence.
+     -- Add_Session_Start() should have already created the -- record, so use UPDATE instead of INSERT:
      UPDATE Session_Info
         SET id_ruser = rec_id
       WHERE id_session = @session_confirmed_id;